matteoveglia/AstraNotes/README.md

 ## Roadmap
 - **Project Selection:** Allow users to quickly switch between ftrack projects.
-- **Playlist Creation & Sync:** Enable creation of new playlists, including syncing to ftrack and generating playlists from quick notes.
+- ✅ **Playlist Creation & Sync:** Create new playlists, sync to ftrack, and generate playlists from quick notes (completed).
 - **User Mentions:** Support @-mentioning users within notes.
 - **Multiple Notes per Version:** Allow adding new notes to versions that already have published notes.
 - **Related Versions:** Feature to display related versions (from the same shot), including their shot and version status.
-- **Open Playlist in Ftrack:** Provide a direct link/button to open the current playlist in ftrack.
+- ✅ **Open Playlist in Ftrack:** Provide a direct link/button to open the current playlist in ftrack (completed).

 ## Installation